 A plan that works for the long-term

-The holidays are not only a nice time to gift a portion of your estate to a loved one, they also can be a good time to discuss your estate planning approach with them…it’s an important conversation to have.
+The holidays are not only a nice time to gift a portion of your estate to a loved one, they also can be a good time to discuss your estate planning approach with them; it’s an important conversation to have.

-As you can see, there are numerous complexities and considerations when thinking of how you will give assets away and when determining how you will pay for your long-term care if and when you need it.
 And it’s important to understand the laws around gifts of money, real estate, or other valuables so that you and your loved ones don’t pay for that gift down the road.
-That’s why I always advise people that an important supplement to your gift should be to consult with the experts—an experienced financial planner, accountant, and estate attorney who understands Medicaid regulations—in advance of giving it.
+That’s why, before giving away a large amount of money or a valuable asset, we always advise people to consult with the experts: an experienced financial planner, accountant, and/or estate attorney who understands Medicaid regulations and the lookback period.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities